 The B2B Content Marketing Analysis found that educational blogs get 52% more organic traffic than PR-style and enterprise news content:

 This finding isn’t really surprising, the educational content is more likely to rank for a wider variety of keywords.
-On the other hand, the content that is being published for enterprise news then it is going to be rank for only for enterprise name and handful terms.
+On the other hand, the content that is being published for enterprise news then it is going to be ranked only for enterprise name and a handful of terms.

 29% of B2B Blogs Allow Visitors to Leave Comments